Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Modeling Framework

 \subsection{Model C}

-Suppose traditional point count surveys are implemented at $i = 1, \dots, I$ locations a total of $T$ times at each site $i$. $I$ can consist of the same sites as $R$, can be a subset of $R$, can consist of all $R$ sites and additional sites, or can consist of different sites in the same study region.
-The standard model for estimating true latent abundance from repeated counts is the N-mixture model \citep{Royle2004}.
-We follow the basic N-mixture model, which takes the form:
+Suppose $l = 1, \dots, L$ point count surveys were performed at $i = 1, \dots, I$ sites (i.e., the area in which birds are detected during the survey).
+Assuming population closure across the $L$ surveys, the standard model for estimating abundance from repeated counts is the N-mixture model \citep{Royle2004}, defined as

-where $N_i$ is the latent abundance at site $i$, $c_{i, t}$ is the number of individuals detected at site $i$ and survey $j$, $p$ is the individual-level detection probability, and $\lambda$ is the expected abundance at each site.
+where $N_i$ (which follows Equation \ref{abundance}) is the latent abundance at site $i$, $c_{i, l}$ is the number of individuals detected at site $i$ and survey $l$, and $p_{i, l}$ is the probability of detecting an individual at site $i$ and survey $l$.
+Detection of individuals, $p_{i, l}$, can vary across space and survey replicates according to

+where $\phi_0$ is the intercept and $\bm{\phi}_1$ is a vector of regression coefficients describing the effect of survey-level covariates $\bm{X}_{4, i, l}$ on detection.